 - Sunday Mass attendance

-- Preparation through either Catholic school or Religious Education program for the school year of reception, includes submitting a basic information page.
+- Preparation through either Catholic school or Religious Education program for the school year of reception, includes submitting a basic information page (see bottom of this page for the link).

 - Parent/child retreat day attendance